Back to All Events

 In addition to our experienced Consulting Rosarians and Rose Garden Corps Members who do the demonstrating, we need a number of greeters to liaison with members of the public, making them feel welcome as they arrive and helping us connect them with demonstration groups.

 The greater our volunteer to participant ratio is, the more successful this popular event is, so Please Consider Volunteering to Help!
-You can text or email Natalie Stout to volunteer.
+You can click here to volunteer!

 If you are either a demonstrator or a greeter volunteer, please arrive by 8:30.
 Volunteers will get donuts!